Updated November 16, 2024

 Is Penetration Testing a Requirement of HIPAA?

-HIPAA does not explicitly name penetration testing as a requirement for compliance.
-HIPAA standard 164.308(a)(8), however, does require periodic assessments of IT networks and systems to help healthcare providers prevent cyber attacks.
-A penetration test is considered a periodic assessment that goes a long way in proving due diligence and care for anyone handling PHI.
+HIPAA does not explicitly require penetration testing for compliance.
+However, HIPAA standard 164.308(a)(8) does require periodic assessments of IT networks and systems to help healthcare providers prevent cyber attacks.
+A penetration test is considered a periodic assessment that proves due diligence and care for anyone handling PHI.

 Penetration testing can heighten your awareness of vulnerabilities.
 As a result of a pen test, you can quickly remediate these things.
 So, while it’s not a defined procedure, adopting it is a calculated way to safeguard PHI.